corbinjurgens/qform/README.md

 <x-qform-input type="checkbox" name="name2" :value="$value" :title="__('column.text2')" />
 ```

-Array input, ie. anything that has, or can have multiple options
+Array input, ie. anything that has multiple options

 You should be sure to set the int attribute if your variable keys are integer, so that the value can be compared correctly